Topological and dynamical aspects of Jacobi sigma models: Introduction

 \section{Introduction}

-The Jacobi sigma model was recently introduced by the authors in \cite{Bascone2021} with the aim to build a nonlinear sigma model whose target space is a Jacobi manifold, i.e. a sigma model associated to a Jacobi structure.
+The present paper is a follow-up of \cite{Bascone2021} where a non-linear sigma model with target space a Jacobi manifold has been introduced.
+The aim of the paper is to review the findings of \cite{Bascone2021} in order to clarify some important points which where not addressed in detail in the preceding paper.
+Moreover, proofs of main results, such as the dimensionality of the reduced phase space of the model and the characterisation and closure of the algebra of gauge transformations, are re-derived, overcoming some simplifying assumptions which where previously made.

-Since Poisson manifolds can be considered as a particular case of Jacobi manifolds, this new model was built as a natural generalisation of the well-known Poisson sigma model.
-The latter is a topological field theory which was first introduced \cite{Ikeda1994,Schaller1994} to generalise the mathematical structures involved in two-dimensional gauge theories such as two-dimensional Yang-Mills and two-dimensional gravity theories, as well as gauged WZW models.
-More in detail, the Poisson sigma model is a nonlinear sigma model whose target space is a Poisson manifold, a differential manifold endowed with a bi-vector field $\Pi$ satisfying Jacobi identity $[\Pi, \Pi]_S=0$, where $[\cdot, \cdot]$ is the Schouten-Nijenhuis bracket.
-One interesting feature of Poisson sigma models is their intimate relation with the geometry of the target space.
-Indeed, they make it possible to unravel mathematical aspects of such manifolds by employing techniques from field theory.
+The main motivation for the search of a consistent definition of a sigma model with target space a Jacobi manifold is certainly the fact that it represents a natural, non-trivial generalisation of the well known Poisson sigma model.
+The latter is a topological field theory which was first introduced \cite{Ikeda1994,Schaller1994} in relation with two-dimensional field theories with non-trivial target space, e.g. gauge and gravity models, as well as gauged WZW models.
+One interesting feature of the model is its intimate relation with the geometry of the target space.
+Indeed, it makes it possible to unravel mathematical aspects of such manifolds by employing techniques from field theory.
 An example of this relation was given by Cattaneo and Felder in \cite{Cattaneo2001,Cattaneo2001a} where they show that the reduced phase space of the Poisson sigma model is actually the symplectic groupoid integrating the Lie algebroid associated with the Poisson structure of the target manifold.
-Moreover, they used the Poisson sigma model to derive Kontsevich quantisation formula of Poisson manifolds in terms of Feynman diagrams related to the perturbative expansion of the field theory \cite{Cattaneo2000}.
+Moreover, the model made it possible to give an alternative derivation of Kontsevich quantisation formula for Poisson manifolds, in terms of the Feynman diagrams coming from the perturbative expansion of the field theory \cite{Cattaneo2000}.
+Analogous questions, such as the geometry of the reduced phase space and the quantisation of Jacobi structures, could be addressed once the model is understood.

+From a more physical point of view, another motivation for the introduction of this new model is the perspective of applying techniques from Topological Quantum Field Theory to the analysis of new string backgrounds, as well as the possibility of obtaining some useful description of known models within the framework of Jacobi manifolds, as it is the case for the Poisson setting.